inframanufaktur/blog-parser/readme.md

 ### Empty pages

-The module shows a warning in the console if no posts could be found using the `elements.posts` selector string.
+The module shows a warning in the console if no posts could be found using the `elements.posts` selector string or `.h-entry` when using microformats.

 ---